Crotalus oreganus: Geographic range

 It is found in North America from southwestern Canada, through much of the western half of the United States, to the Baja California Peninsula of Mexico.
 In Canada, it is found in southern interior of British Columbia and is one of only three remaining rattlesnake species in the country.
 In the United States, it occurs in Washington, Oregon, California, western and southern Idaho, Nevada, Utah, Arizona, western Colorado, and small parts of New Mexico and Wyoming.
 In Mexico, it occurs in Baja California and the northern extreme of Baja California Sur.

 Ecology and natural history

 Diet

 Using its heat-sensing facial pits to locate prey, C. oreganus eats birds, bird eggs, and small mammals, from mice to rabbits.
 It also eats small reptiles and amphibians.
 The juveniles eat insects.
+Studies show that the diet of C. oreganus can significantly impact their size.
+For example it was found that there was a major size difference between snakes that eat lizards and snakes that eat birds and mammals (lizard based diet snakes were much smaller).
+Californian C. oreganus were found to have a higher porportion of lizard in their diet which may be correlated to the large population of lizards in the state.

+Hunting habits and venom

+In regards to its hunting habits, the C. oreganus utilizes its venom as its hunting strength.
+While quicker and stronger animals can initially escape from its grasp, the venom can induce paralysis, leading to C. oreganus being able to track down the prey.
+The C. oreganus venom possesses "hemotoxic" and "neurotoxic" properties leading to cardiovascular, internal bleeding, and headaches.
+The snakes' venom also seems to show a relationship between their diets and their resulting “venom phenotypes”.
+The “venom composition” of C. oreganus' venom changes "ontogenetically" with smaller snakes having more toxic venom.